DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

         - Neural Networks
         - Random forests
 + Model complexity
+    * Degree of non-linearity
+    * Number, type, and combination of functions and parameters
+    * Number and type of inputs
 + Model assumptions (e.g., linearity)
 + Handling of redundant or irrelevant features
 + Ability to perform with small data sets